-- Review and discuss with management the disclosure included in the Company’s proxy statement or annual report on Form 10-K regarding the Company’s director nomination process, leadership structure, and other corporate governance matters.
+- Review and discuss with management the disclosure included in the Company’s proxy statement or annual report on Form 10-K regarding the Company’s director nomination process, leadership structure, environmental, social and governance matters, and other corporate governance matters.

 - Review and make recommendations to the Board concerning director and officer indemnification and insurance for members of the Board.

 - Monitor changes in federal securities laws, rules and regulations, and Nasdaq listing standards relating to corporate governance, developments in the General Corporation Law of the State of Delaware (the “DGCL”) relating to corporate governance, and trends in corporate governance.
 Review annually and, as appropriate, recommend to the Board changes to the Company’s Amended and Restated By-laws and the Company’s Amended and Restated Certificate of Incorporation.